-Section 1.
-That the Zoning Ordinance of the City of Scottsdale is hereby amended as specified in that certain document entitled "Adaptive Reuse & Development Application Determination Text Amendment - 3-TA-2024," declared to be a public record by Resolution No. 13253 of the City of Scottsdale and hereby referred to, adopted, and made a part hereof as if fully set out in this Ordinance.

-Section 2.
-Pursuant to Arizona Revised Statutes § 9-462.10.B., the City adopts that certain document entitled "Scottsdale Commercial and Employment Hubs and Essential Areas Table," declared to be a public record by Resolution No. 13254 of the City of Scottsdale and hereby referred to, adopted, and made a part hereof as if fully set out in this Ordinance, and on file with the Planning Department.
-Said Table identifying those existing commercial or employment hubs and other essential commercial or employment use areas where existing commercial, office, employment or mixed-use buildings are excluded from, and not eligible for, Multifamily Conversion development under this Ordinance.

-Section 3.
-Pursuant to Arizona Revised Statutes § 9-462.10.B., the City adopts that certain document entitled "Scottsdale Total Allocated Multifamily Conversion Development Projects Allotment," declared to be a public record by Resolution No. 13254 of the City of
+- Section 1.
+That the Zoning Ordinance of the City of Scottsdale, Ordinance No. 455, is hereby amended as specified in that certain document entitled "Adaptive Reuse & Development Application Determination Text Amendment 3-TA-2024," declared to be a public record by Resolution No. 13253 of the City of Scottsdale and hereby referred to, adopted, and made a part hereof as if fully set out in this Ordinance. - Section 2.
+Pursuant to A.R.S. § 9-462.10.(B), the City hereby adopts that certain document entitled "Scottsdale Commercial and Employment Hubs and Essential Areas Table," declared to be a public record by Resolution No. 13254 of the City of Scottsdale, as may be amended from time to time in order to comply with applicable state laws, and hereby referred to, adopted, and made a part hereof as if fully set out in this Ordinance, and on file with the Planning Department, which identifies those existing commercial or employment hubs and other essential commercial or employment use areas where existing commercial, office, employment or mixed-use buildings are excluded from, and not eligible for, Multifamily Conversion development pursuant to this Ordinance. - Section 3.
+Pursuant to Arizona Revised Statutes § 9-462.10(B), the City adopts that certain document entitled "Scottsdale Total Allocated Multifamily Conversion Development

-DRAFT Ordinance No. 4651 Page 2 of 3 Scottsdale and hereby referred to, adopted, and made a part hereof as if fully set out in this Ordinance, and on file with the Planning Department.
-Said document providing the maximum allotment of existing commercial, office, or mixed-use buildings in the city that may be converted to the Multifamily Conversion land use per the provisions of this Ordinance.
+Projects Allotment," declared to be a public record by Resolution No. 13254 of the City of Scottsdale, as may be amended from time to time in order to comply with applicable state laws, and hereby referred to, adopted, and made a part hereof as if fully set out in this Ordinance, and on file with the Planning Department, which provides the maximum allotment of existing commercial, office, or mixed-use buildings in the city that may be converted to the Multifamily Conversion land use pursuant to this Ordinance.

 Section 4.
-That the City's Zoning Administrator or designee shall keep record of the number of buildings and building area realized under this Ordinance and shall no longer accept a development application for a Multifamily Conversion development when the "Scottsdale Total Allocated Multifamily Conversion Development Project Allotment" is fulfilled.
-Fulfillment shall be demonstrated by:
+That the City's Zoning Administrator or designee shall keep record of the number of buildings and building area converted to the Multifamily Conversion land use pursuant to this Ordinance and shall no longer accept a development application for a Multifamily Conversion development when the "Scottsdale Total Allocated Multifamily Conversion Development Project Allotment" is fulfilled, and such fulfillment shall be determined by:

-- 1. The number of buildings and/or building area redeveloped for Multifamily Conversion under this Ordinance; in cumulative with - 2.
-The number of buildings and/or building area with approved building permits for Multifamily Conversion under Ordinance but not yet completed; in cumulative with - 3.
-The number of buildings and/or building area with submitted construction documents for development of a Multifamily Conversion under this Ordinance but not yet permitted.
+- 1. The number of buildings and/or building area redeveloped for Multifamily Conversion pursuant to this Ordinance; in cumulative with - 2.
+The number of buildings and/or building area with approved building permits, but not yet constructed, for Multifamily Conversion pursuant Ordinance; in cumulative with - 3.
+The number of buildings and/or building area with submitted construction documents, but not yet permitted, for Multifamily Conversion pursuant to this Ordinance.

 Section 5.
-If any section, subsection, sentence, clause, phrase or portion of this Ordinance or any part of the code adopted herein is for any reason held to be invalid or unconstitutional by the decision of any court of competent jurisdiction, such decision shall not affect the validity of the remaining portions thereof.
+If any section, subsection, sentence, clause, phrase or portion of this Ordinance, or any part of the Scottsdale Revised Code adopted herein, is for any reason held to be invalid or unconstitutional by the decision of any court of competent jurisdiction, such decision shall not affect the validity of the remaining portions thereof.

-PASSED AND ADOPTED by the Cou Arizona this day of uncil of the City of Scottsdale, Maricopa County, , 2024.
-ATTEST: CITY OF SCOTTSDALE, an Arizona municipal corporation By: Ben Lane City Clerk By: David D. Ortega Mayor APPROVED AS TO FORM: OFFICE OF THE CITY ATTORNEY By: Sherry R. Scott, City Attorney By: Joe Padilla, Deputy City Attorney
+PASSED AND ADOPTED by the Co uncil of the City of Scottsdale, Maricopa County

+Arizona this day of , 2024.

+ATTEST: CITY OF SCOTTSDALE, an Arizona municipal corporation

+By: By:

+Ben Lane David D. Ortega

+City Clerk Mayor

+APPROVED AS TO FORM:

+OFFICE OF THE CITY ATTORNEY

+Sherry R. Scott, City Attorney

+By: Shane C. Morrison, Assistant City Attorney

-DRAFT Ordinance No. 4651 Page 3 of 3
+Ordinance No. 4651 Page 3 of 3